valevo/Thesis/README.md

 Language codes are : Esperanto - `EO`, Finnish - `FI`, Indonesian - `ID`, Korean - `KO`, Norwegian (the Bokmal variant) - `NO`, Turkish - `TR` and Vietnamese - `VI`.

+See Table 2.1 of the thesis for the basic size characteristics of the corpora.

 ### `/src`

 Code used for generating subcorpora according to the Subsampling and Filtering methods and analysing those.